-Watch this video to better understand how you can appropriately and respectfully talk about Indigenous people in Canada.
+Watch the following video to better understand how to appropriately and respectfully discuss Indigenous people in Canada.

 Understanding common terminology